Duckbill Flat Caps

 Duckbill Flat Cap Details

 Flat Cap in Duckbill Style

-The duckbill cap has distinctive sloped front that extends over the stiff bill to give a look just like that of a duck’s bill.
-The cap has a six-section crown.
-It’s front extends and is sewn to the bill making it completely covered.
+The duckbill is a traditional cap with a distinctive sloped front that extends over the stiff bill to give a look just like that of a duck’s bill.
+The six-section crown front extends and joins to completely cover the bill.
 The cap has a curved back that hugs the head.

 Along the forehead there is a comfortably smooth and performance stretch section to the sweatband.
 The duckbill is fully lined.

 - Get the bill completely wet with water.

 - Remove rubber band to reveal the custom curve.